 is the PC version, made available in demo installments, before being more-or-less shelved.
 It's said that a final version will be available in 2012.

 The more-or-less complete version of San Bruno, Battle High: Elemental Revolt

 , was made available for Xbox Live Arcade

 in early 2011.Battle High 2

-, which adds 4 new playable characters and an unlockable boss as well as voice acting, released in March 2013 for Xbox Live Arcade and Windows.
-An upgraded version featuring numerous tweaks and a new engine is in production for Windows and OUYA
+, which adds 4 new playable characters and an unlockable boss as well as voice acting, released in March 2013 for Xbox Live Arcade and Windows, later being released also for Mac, Linux, and OUYA

 - Acrofatic: Arvid.
 He's a chubby sucker, but he can bound through the air and stomp on your head.
 Semi-justified because he uses his wind powers to move himself around swiftly.